 We entered the beautiful lands of Saba early this morning, after enduring an eventful nights sail.
 The steep cliffs and blue waters created spectacular views and great picture moments.
 After feasting on a breakfast of cereal, we teamed up with Sea Saba for some diving.
-For the Advanced Open Water students the mission was deep diving.
-At 100ft we completed a couple of skills then were free to enjoy the marine life of Saba.
+For the Advanced Open Water students, the mission was deep diving.
+At 100ft, we completed a couple of skills then were free to enjoy the marine life of Saba.
 Three Caribbean Reef Sharks and a humongous Nurse Shark were sighted, along with an array of equally spectacular corrals and fish throughout the dive.
 The mission for the remaining Open Water Students was fun diving.
-They also encountered sharks and a gigantic Grouper, a good time was had by all.
-Some shipmates decided to conquer a steep set of stairs infamously named The Ladder, some even ventured to the top of an old Volcano.
-Once dinner was demolished we set sail back to the BVI’s, narrowly evading a downpour of unwanted rain.
-The sun set as we hoisted the sails, creating an impeccable backdrop of sky and sea.
-Watch teams gathered for night shifts, then retreated back to bed once the next team were present.
+They also encountered sharks and a gigantic Grouper; a good time was had by all.
+Some shipmates decided to conquer a steep set of stairs infamously named The Ladder; some even ventured to the top of an old Volcano.
+Once dinner was demolished, we set sail back to the BVI’s, narrowly evading a downpour of unwanted rain.
+The sunset as we hoisted the sails, creating an impeccable backdrop of sky and sea.
+Watch teams gathered for night shifts, then retreated back to bed once the next team was present.

 Related VoyageView All Voyages

 Shift your summer into overdrive with a fast-paced sailing expedition around the Caribbean's Leeward Islands.
 This is the shortest semester at sea we run, nevertheless, you'll develop strong sailing skills, earn college credit in seamanship and even have the opportunity to learn to scuba dive.View Details